qaz90930/onBoard-mobile/README.md

 # onBoard Powered - Mobile Platform Mock-Up Test
-*Our team decided to move on to another scope, so this project has been suspended*
+*Our team decided to move on to another scope, so this project has been suspended, and became my portfolio*

 ## About onBoard Powered